GetintheLoop/painless-sqlalchemy/README.md

 ```

 *Ok, but what about all Students taught by
-a specific teacher or with a gmail address?
-Easy!*
+a specific teacher or with a gmail address?*

 ```python
 Student.filter(_or(